-(c) Software Trace Function

-Note: This function can be supported with SHC compiler V7.0 and later.
+- (c) Software Trace Function - Note: This function can be supported with SHC/C++ compiler (manufactured by Renesas Technology Corp.; including OEM and bundle products) V7.0 or later.

 When a specific instruction is executed, the PC value at execution and the contents of one general register are acquired by trace.
 Describe the Trace(x) function (x is a variable name) to be compiled and linked beforehand.
 For details, refer to the SHC manual.